 Check out our latest posts on all things neurodiversity, and share if you like them!

-Condition cross-over and neurodiversity Condition cross-over in the case of neurodiversity is when someone has more than one type of neurodivergence.
+Condition crossover in the case of neurodiversity is when someone has more than one type of neurodivergence.
 For example, one person could have both dyslexia and autism while another person could have both dyspraxia and ADHD.
-Below are some examples of how one condition
+Below are some examples of how one condition may accompany another.